ewmorr/assembly_coverage_taxonomic_id/README.md

 ```

 Collate taxonomy, coverage, length, GC content for input to R.
-If is spades assembly instead of abyss assembly remove '--abyss' flag at end of command.
+If is spades assembly instead of abyss assembly remove `--abyss` flag at end of command.
 This flag is required to process sequence IDs of abyss scaffolds which are not processed properly by bwa/samtools workflow (i.e. part of sequence header is removed).

 ```